element-hq/element-web/README.md

    - Run 2 synapse instances to test federation use cases.
    - start synapse with clean config/database on every test run
 - look into CI(Travis) integration
+- create interactive mode, where window is opened, and browser is kept open until Ctrl^C, for easy test debugging.

 ## It's broken!
 How do I see what's happening in the browser?